aastopher/Progressive_GAN/README.md

 * to start the tensorboard and explore the current models training progress run `tensorboard --logdir logs`
 * **WARNING!
 This will overwrite existing models!** to re-train the model make sure `LOAD_MODEL` in `config.py` is set to `False` then run `python .\train.py`

-### Running this notebook (NOT IMPLEMENTED YET)
-* The notebook will check for the presence of the dataset, if the folder does not exist (it will not on first run) then it will download the dataset automatically.
-* Given that the pickled models exist, the models will automatically be loaded an usable on your current device pre-trained.
-* The notebook will check for the pickled models, if either model does not exists it will begin to re-train on the current device. (i.e. just delete or remove the current model files to re-train)

 ### References

 ```